 - Adaptive risk management

-- Risk communication and consultation
+- Risk communication, consultation, and decision making

 - Future challenges and opportunities

 To register yourself, click the ‘Register Now’ button and complete the online registration form.

 To register on behalf of someone else, or to register groups of 2 or more, please contact us; discounts may apply.

 Questions?
 Please contact EduMine: +1 604 683 2037 or [email protected] and we will get back to you during regular business hours, Monday - Friday, 8:00am to 5:00pm Pacific Time.